tinymce/tinymce-docs/_includes/components/choice-menu-items.md

 #### Choice menu items

-Choice menu items are available as split toolbar button menu items.
-For a description of how choice menu items are, see: [Split toolbar buttons]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#splitbutton).
+Choice menu items are a special type of menu item used for split toolbar button menu items.
+For information on split buttons, see: [Split toolbar buttons]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#splitbutton).

 ##### Config options